 Hisham Bizri is a film director, writer, and producer born in Beirut, Lebanon.
 He started working in cinema as an assistant director to Raúl Ruiz in NYC and to Miklós Jancsó in Budapest.

 Bizri has directed 29 short films and has written a number of screenplays adapted from Gilgamesh, Jorge Luis Borges, Fyodor Dostoevsky, Al-Tayyib Salih, and James Joyce.
 In 2023, he released Elektra, his first feature film which he also wrote and co-produced with Mirna Shbaro in Beirut.

-Bizri taught film directing in the US, Lebanon, Korea, Japan, Ireland, and Jordan where he founded a number of filmmaking programs.
+Bizri studied filmmaking in the US and taught at Boston, MIT, NYU, the University of Chicago, UC Davis, and the University of Minnesota, as well as in Lebanon, Korea, Japan, Ireland, France, and Jordan where he founded a number of filmmaking programs.
 Most recently, he has served as a tenured Professor of Filmmaking and Screenwriting at Brown University.